Research Data Management and Sharing

 Use this checklist to identify the services and workflows you will need to address in your Data Management and Sharing Plan (DMSP).
 Download a PDF of this checklist for your records.

-This checklist includes sections proposal reviewers and your institution generally expect to see in your Data Management and Sharing Plan (DMSP or DMP).
+This checklist includes sections that proposal reviewers and your institution generally expect to see in your Data Management and Sharing Plan (DMSP or DMP).
 The information addresses how you will create, protect, and share project data.
-It is based on a synthesis of funder requirements, institutional guidelines, and other good practices.
+Is it based on a synthesis of funder requirements, institutional guidelines, and other good practices?
 Details and order will vary depending on the funding opportunity, and the approach and details you include should be appropriate to your research.
 Focus on the themes most relevant to you.
-A DMSP typically ranges from one to two pages.
-Please check formatting restrictions if you are responding to funder requirements, as page limits are sometimes imposed
+A DMSP typically ranges from one to two pages in length.
+Please check formatting restrictions if you are responding to funder requirements, as they sometimes impose page limits.

 Administrative Data